ellipt01/l1l2inv2/README.md

 By using calc_xmat.sh, the performance of the inversion is reduced because of the overhead of the accessing to the storage to read the matrix X.

+The scripts calc.sh and calc_xmat.sh call the following program internally:

+ * bin/l1l2inv, bin/l1l2inv_xmat: main inversion programs
+ * bin/lcurve_interp: derives interpolated L-curve with the aid of the smooth b-spline
+ * bin/optimal_lambda: chooses an optimal lambda using interpolated L-curve

 ## Output

-calc.sh, and calc_xmat.sh outputs the models for a decreasing sequence of lambda to an ascii file beta_path.data.
+calc.sh, and calc_xmat.sh output the models (beta) for a decreasing sequence of lambda to an ascii file beta_path.data (or beta_path1.data).
 To extract a model of specific number of iteration, use a support program bin/extract.
 To see the usage of this program, please run